Hotel Diablo: Critical reception

 Markos Papadatos of the Canadian internet news service Digital Journal praised the lyrics and overall album sound and mood.
 He wrote "Overall, Machine Gun Kelly has released a solid new album, Hotel Diablo.
 It showcases his maturity and growth as a singer-songwriter and musician."
 Papadatos concluded with "Most impressive about Machine Gun Kelly is that the same energy that he exudes on this album, he displays on stage in a live setting, which is incredible."
 He gave the album an A rating.

 Jeremy Markus of The Cornell Daily Sun gave the album a positive review, while also stating the album is a powerful successor to 2018's Binge.
 He wrote, "Besides the improvement in writing, the album is simply much more enjoyable to listen to.
 Gone are the odd hooks and off-beat rapping from last year's project; they are replaced with intricate flows and a cohesive sound that spans across the entire production."

 A negative review came from Dhruva Balram of NME, who said that "Despite the potency of its material, the project's lyricism feels apathetic.
-While his contemporaries, from Juice WLRD to Post Malone, are pushing the envelope, crafting new sounds and forging new paths, MGK sticks to a tried-and-tested formula which, ultimately, feels bland.
+While his contemporaries, from Juice WRLD to Post Malone, are pushing the envelope, crafting new sounds and forging new paths, MGK sticks to a tried-and-tested formula which, ultimately, feels bland.
 At times, the album feels stagnated, as if it's stuck in a 2012 timewarp."
 He concluded that it was "a formulaic album that's been re-worked with the same puzzle pieces: clever wordplay, catchy beats and enough meat on its body to keep it alive.
 But it doesn't have enough of those facets to be in any way distinguished."